Hydraulic cylinder drift

 1. Use the right cylinder for the job

 Not all hydraulic cylinders are made equal.
 A general purpose cylinder may fit your machine and appear to work, but it will be more susceptible to drift over time.
 The key to any operation is delivering the required power efficiently.
-A custom built cylinder that is designed to operate within the specifications of your industry is a better option.
+OEM hydraulics designed to operate within the specifications of your industry is a better option.

 1. Regular maintenance